The homological spectrum via definable subcategories: Introduction

-\begin{thm*}[{\ref{injectivesinloc}}] Let $\mc{S}$ be a Serre subcategory of $\mod{\T^\c}$.
-Any injective object $E$ in $\Mod{\T^\c}/\rlim\mc{S}$ is of the form $Q\bm{y}X$ where $X \in \mathscr{D}(\mc{S}) \cap \msf{Pinj}(\T)$, and $Q$ denotes the localisation functor $\Mod{\T^\c} \to \Mod{\T^\c}/\rlim\mc{S}$. \end{thm*} For context, when the homological residue field arises from a `true' residue field, Balmer-Cameron~\cite{BalmerCameron} and Cameron-Stevenson~\cite{CameronStevenson} have give an explicit form for homological residue fields in terms of comodules over a certain comonad.
+For context, when the homological residue field arises from a `true' residue field, Balmer-Cameron~\cite{BalmerCameron} and Cameron-Stevenson~\cite{CameronStevenson} have give an explicit form for homological residue fields in terms of comodules over a certain comonad.
 Our characterisation does not require this assumption, and applies uniformly to all homological residue fields, but only provides information about the injectives.

 The following theorem builds on the above result to show how the maximality assumption on a homological prime enables us to characterise the definable $\otimes$-closure of the pure injective $E_{\mc{B}}$.